MarcusParadies/marcusparadies.github.io/_pages/about.md

 of structured, semistructured, and unstructured data.
 I am particularly interested in query processing, query optimization and rewriting, index structures, algorithms, and data structures.

 **Are you a student looking for BSc/MSc thesis projects?
-Contact [me](mailto:marcus.paradies@dlr.de) for a list of available topics on large-scale data management.**
+Contact [me](mailto:marcus.paradies@dlr.de) for a list of available topics on large-scale data management within our group.**

 ### News